meteryam/straightjacket/README.md

 ## Detailed Description

 Each Straightjacket program is composed of one or more modules, the first of which must be named "main".
-The main module has this structure (where optional items are enclosed in square brackets):
+Every module has this structure:

 [import statements]
-module main
-	[declarations]
-begin
-	[control flow statements, expressions, procedure calls] definitions begin
-	[function definitions, procedure definitions, exception catches, type definitions] end module main

-Other modules have a simpler structure:

-[import statements]
-module modulename definitions begin
+module modulename begin
+	[module contents]
-	[function definitions, procedure definitions, exceptions, type definitions] end module main
+end module modulename

-The reason modules other than the main module have a simpler structure is that they exist simply to provide access to new subroutines, variables and types.
-To include a body section would mean compiling code that would never be called.

 Import statements tell the compiler to include additional modules.
 They look like this: